‘Vikings’: Why Ragnar Lothbrok Knew His Fate All Along

 In History’s Vikings, there is arguably no one more famous than Ragnar Lothbrok (Travis Fimmel).
 He starts out as a farmer and quickly makes himself the King of Kattegat.
 He is formidable in war and revered among his fellow Viking warriors.
 Ragnar knew his fate all along when he came back to Kattegat so many years after his famous defeat during another attack on Paris.
 He comes back to seek revenge, but it seems he may have known all along what he was in for.

 Ragnar Lothbrok seeks revenge

 Ragnar is extremely smart and intuitive.
-He had to have known that his return to Kattegat wouldn’t be welcomed with open arms.
-He knew that no one would necessarily want to fight with him to get revenge for his people in England.
-He had to have realized that his support wouldn’t be enough to get back at the Kings of England.
+Once he realizes that everyone despises him, he figures out that they won’t want to fight with him to get revenge for his people in England.
+Ragnar abandoned them, and they’ve recently learned about the destroyed settlement in Wessex and the fact that Ragnar knew about it.
 He bribes just enough men to form a skeleton crew to man a boat.
-He also brings along his son, Ivar the Boneless (Alex Høgh Andersen) as a witness.
+He also brings along his son, Ivar (Alex Høgh Andersen) as a witness.

 Ragnar plans out his death

 Further evidence is revealed when King Ecbert of Wessex (Linus Roache) tells Ragnar that he’d rather not kill him.
 He is even reluctant to give Ragnar up to King Aelle (Ivan Kaye) of Northumbria, something Ragnar desperately wants.
 He knows his sons will return and get the revenge his people deserve.
 Ragnar orchestrates the entire thing, down to his very last words, knowing they may be carried on to his sons.